2 4 0 T U R B O . C O M

 If a video will help you understand how this ball joint is removed, here's one: https://www.youtube.com/watch?v=k-wUVcp_31A

-So then your existing ball joint bolts up to this new ball joint housing/steering arm exactly as it would bolt up to your factory housing.
+So then your existing ball joint bolts up to this new steering arm exactly as it would bolt up to your factory housing.

-Your steering tie rod then attaches to the new steering arm instead of the old one.
+Your steering tie rod just attaches to the new steering arm instead of the old one.

-TO CUT OFF or NOT TO CUT OFF the Old Steering Arm
+TO CUT OFF or NOT CUT OFF the Old Steering Arm

 A QUICK NOTE ON THE BRAKE BACKING PLATES